bors-ng/bors-ng/README.md

 GitHub will send a "ping" notification to your webhook endpoint.
 Since bors is not actually running yet, that will fail.
 This is expected.

+You'll need the following values from your GitHub App for configuring bors-ng:

+- Private key (generate one and download the file)
+- OAuth credentials
-You'll need to jot down the Integration ID (it's between the "Install" button and the "Transfer ownership" button).
-You'll also need the Public link; this is on your Github App's General settings page and will look like `https://github.com/apps/your-app-name`.
-There should be a convenient "copy to clipboard" button next to it.
+- Public link (looks like `https://github.com/apps/your-app-name`; should be a convenient "copy to clipboard" button next to it in the right hand column)

-You'll also need to generate the private key.
-Save the file, because you'll need it later.
+- ID (appears beneath the Public link and "Owned by" in the right hand column)

 ## Step 2: Set up the server